 Selling your Shared Ownership home

-What happen when I sell my Shared Ownership home?
+What happens when I sell my Shared Ownership home?

 Selling a Shared Ownership (New Build Homebuy) home is known as a resale.
 You can sell your home at any time.
 If you own 100% of your property you can advertise on the open market via an Estate Agent.